-Trump says he will stand by Saudi Arabia despite Khashoggi murder
+Trump stands by Saudi Arabia despite Khashoggi murder

 “The United States intends to remain a steadfast partner of Saudi Arabia to ensure the interests of our country, Israel and all other partners in the region,” Trump said.

+His son-in-law Jared Kushner has developed a personal relationship with MbS, and Trump has often overstated the economic value of close ties with Saudi Arabia, especially arms sales.

+“If we foolishly cancel these contracts, Russia and China would be the enormous beneficiaries - and very happy to acquire all of this newfound business.
+It would be a wonderful gift to them directly from the United States!”
+Trump said in his statement on Tuesday.

-Reporting by David Alexander; editing by Mohammad Zargham and Jonathan Oatis
+Reporting by David Alexander, Susan Heavey and Mohammad Zargham; editing by Jonathan Oatis and Grant McCool